Understanding Primitive Reflexes

 The reflex that produces saliva when eating makes swallowing and digestion easier.
 You will want to keep that one too!
 Many other automatic functions in the body are essential, such as maintaining blood sugar levels and digesting food.
 We need them throughout life for survival.

-• maintain the correct position of the foetus in utero
+• maintain the correct position of the foetus

 • help progress and turning during a vaginal birth